 Removing to the Mediterranean, he served at the occupation of Toulon from August 1793 and in September joined the Alcide 74, flying the broad pennant of Commodore Robert Linzee, and commanding her at the unsuccessful attack on San Fiorenzo,Corsica on 1 October where she suffered three men killed and six wounded at the cannons of the Martello Tower.
 From February 1794 he flew Linzee’s broad pennant in the opening stages of the Corsican Campaign where he was praised by Vice-Admiral Lord Hood for using his knowledge of Mortella Bay to place the Fortitude 74, Captain William Young, in a position to attack the same Martello Tower.
 As a reward he was given the honour of taking home Hood’s dispatches announcing the capture of San Fiorenzo, and he arrived in London on 10 March.

-In May 1794 Woodley joined the eighteen-pounder frigate Leda 36, and in June, whilst escorting a convoy to Smyrna from Naples under the orders of Captain Augustus Montgomery of the Inconstant 74, he captured four French prizes in the company of the Romney 50, Captain Hon.
-William Paget, prior to returning to Gibraltar.
+In May 1794 Woodley joined the eighteen-pounder frigate Leda 36, and in June escorted a convoy to Smyrna from Naples under the orders of Captain Augustus Montgomery of the Inconstant 38, during which voyage their consort, the Romney 50, Captain Hon.
+William Paget, captured the French frigate Sibylle 38 at Mykonos on 17 June.
 In November the Leda entered Portsmouth, and two months later she left harbour for Spithead before being ordered around to Plymouth with money for the dockyard.
 In early March 1795 she was in the Downs, from where she sailed for Emden to embark Lieutenant-General Hon.
 William Harcourt and Major-General Hon.
 Henry Fox following the decision to withdraw the Army from the continent.
 Arriving off Deal on 6 May, she then continued on to Portsmouth in escort of a number of Army transports, and after briefly going out on a cruise she sailed from Portsmouth in July to join Commodore Sir John Borlase Warren’s squadron off France prior to returning in September to the North Sea,

 On 27 November 1795 the Leda left Cork with a twenty-five strong convoy for Martinique, but off Madeira or 11 December a cabin gun was apparently dislodged in a squall and piled through her sides, causing her to fill and capsize within ten minutes.
 Her pinnace with forty men went down shortly afterwards, and only seven seamen in the jolly boat survived.
 Amongst those who lost their lives were Captain Woodley and Lieutenant Lord Charles Stuart, the second son of the Marquis of Bute.